 We've tested over 90 vacuum cleaners, and below are our recommendations for the best bagged vacuums to buy.
 These picks were selected not only based on their design but also their feature set and price.
 For more buying recommendations, take a look at our list of the best vacuums, our best canister vacuums, and the best laminate floor vacuums.

 The Miele Complete C3 Alize PowerLine is the best bagged vacuum cleaner with a canister design that we've tested.
 It's an amazingly well-built vacuum, with smoothly-rolling rubber wheels, an aluminum wand, and LED lights on its handle so you can see what you're doing in shadowy corners.
-It delivers an incredible performance on bare floors like hardwood or linoleum and does a great job of cleaning carpets as well.
+It delivers an incredible performance on bare floors like hardwood or linoleum and does a great job cleaning carpets.

 It uses a spacious dirtbag, and its performance stays consistent as it fills up.
 It's easy to maneuver and has seven different suction power settings, so you can easily adapt to different surface types as you clean.
 You can use it in a semi-handheld configuration if you want to clean stairs, your car's interior, or another out-of-reach area.
 It's an exceptionally easy vacuum to maintain, and since it doesn't have a brushroll, you shouldn't have to worry about detangling hair from the vacuum.

-Unfortunately, while it feels quite light in your hand, it's a pretty heavy vacuum overall, which isn't ideal if you need to carry your vacuum between floors regularly.
-It also incurs quite a few recurring costs since the dirtbag, HEPA filter, and pre-motor filter all need to be replaced regularly.
+Unfortunately, while it feels light in your hand, it's a pretty heavy vacuum overall, which isn't ideal if you need to carry it between floors regularly.
+It also incurs quite a few recurring costs since the dirtbag, HEPA filter, and pre-motor filter all need regular replacing.
 Otherwise, it's a great choice if you like its canister design, and its versatile performance makes it one of the best multi-surface vacuums we've tested.

 Jun 03, 2021: Verified that all main picks are still in stock and represent the best choice for their given category.